systemd/systemd/doc/BOOT_LOADER_SPECIFICATION.md

 ## Technical Details

-We define two directories:

-* `$BOOT/loader/` is the directory containing all files defined by this specification
-* `$BOOT/loader/entries/` is the directory containing the drop-in snippets.
-This directory contains one `.conf` file for each boot menu item.

-These directories are defined below the placeholder file system `$BOOT`.
+Everything described below is located on a placeholder file system `$BOOT`.
 The installer program should pick `$BOOT` according to the following rules:

 * If the OS is installed on a disk with MBR disk label, and a partition with the MBR type id of 0xEA already exists it should be used as `$BOOT`.
 * Otherwise, if the the OS is installed on a disk with MBR disk label, a new partition with MBR type id of 0xEA shall be created, of a suitable size (let's say 500MB), and it should be used as `$BOOT`.